michealtrust386/lion-market/_posts/2014-3-3-Hello-World.md

 #### Caution

-As with all dark web markets, Lion Marketplace operates illegally, posing risks of **law enforcement action, exit scams, or cyber threats** .
+As with all dark web markets, Lion Marketplace operates illegally, posing risks of **law enforcement action, or cyber threats** .
 Buyers and vendors assume significant legal and security risks.

 *(Note: This summary is for informational purposes only.)*
 ![_config.yml]({{ site.baseurl }}/images/config.png)